+Orient the solar panel as shown in FIGURE 3-6.
 Attach the mount to the back of the solar panel between the right and left brackets already in place as shown in FIGURE 3-7.
 Hint: jump to Section 3.3, Orientation, to determine which holes to use in order to mount the panel at the optimum angle for the site's latitude.
-Use the 5/16-18 x 0.75 Hex bolt and nuts along with the matching lock washers and flat washers.
-Use two flat washers, one on each side, for each bolt as shown in FIGURE 3-8.
+Use the 5/16-18 x 0.75 hex bolt and nuts along with the matching lock washers and flat washers.
+Use a bolt and flat washer from the outside, and a flat washer, lock washer, and nut on the inside as shown in FIGURE 3-8.